-Attendance in class sessions is expected, especially as there will be some flexibility with this schedule throughout the course to allow for time to work on larger assignments.
+Attendance is expected at all live sessions via Zoom, especially since there will be some flexibility with this schedule throughout the course.
 Students will be permitted two unexcused absences throughout the course, and attendance records will be taken and will factor into final grades.
-Absences for reasons recognized by the university (e.g., religious holidays, medical excuses) can be excused if notice is given in advance (or as soon as possible in the event of a genuine emergency).
+Absences for reasons recognized by the university (e.g., religious holidays, medical excuses) can be excused, and notice should be given to the instructor in advance whenever possible.
 You will need to provide proper documentation (e.g., a doctor's note or excused absence letter) for your absence.
-Unexcused absences beyond this will result in a loss of 1% of final grade per absence.
-Students are responsible for keeping up with the readings and any information missed during an absence.
+Unexcused absences beyond this will result in a loss of 1% of the final grade per absence.
+Further information on UF's attendance policies can be found here.
+Information on medical excuse notes can be found here.
+Students are also expected to arrive to class on time.